TouchWiz: TouchWiz 1.0

-This was the original edition of TouchWiz, released in 2008, with pre-introduction (trial) on the SGH-F480.
-This version is officially launched with the original Samsung Solstice in 2009.
-Various versions of TouchWiz 1.0, with different features, were used on Solstice's siblings such as the Samsung Eternity, Impression, Impact and Highlight.
+This was the original edition of TouchWiz, released in 2008, with pre-introduction (trial) on the SGH-F480 (Tocco) phone.
+It was an evolution of the Croix user interface seen on the SGH-P520 (Armani) and SGH-F700 (Ultra Smart).
+TouchWiz version 1.0 was officially launched with the original SGH-A887 Solstice, a phone released on AT&T in the United States in 2009.
+Various versions of TouchWiz 1.0, with different features, were used on Solstice's siblings, such as the Eternity, Impression, Impact, and Highlight.

 TouchWiz 2.0

 This was the original second edition of TouchWiz, released in 2009.
-This version premiered with the Samsung Solstice 2 in 2010.
+This version premiered with the Solstice 2 in 2010.

 TouchWiz 3.0

 Released in 2010, to support Android Eclair (2.1) and Android Froyo (2.2).
-This version premiered with the Samsung Galaxy S. A lite version of TouchWiz 3.0, with reduced features, was used on the Samsung Galaxy Proclaim.
+This version premiered with the Galaxy S. A lite version of TouchWiz 3.0, with reduced features, was used on the Galaxy Proclaim.

 TouchWiz 4.0

-The second version of TouchWiz was released in 2011, to support Android Gingerbread and Android Honeycomb (2.3 - 3.2.6).
+The second version of TouchWiz was released in 2011 to support Android Gingerbread and Android Honeycomb (2.3 - 3.2.6).
 The Galaxy S II was the first device preloaded with TouchWiz 4.0.
-This version includes better hardware acceleration than 3.0, as well multiple touchscreen options involving multi-touch gestures and using the phone's accelerometer.
+This version includes better hardware acceleration than 3.0, as well as multiple touchscreen options involving multi-touch gestures and using the phone's accelerometer.
 One such feature allows users to place two fingers on the screen and tilt the device towards and away from themselves, to zoom in and out, respectively.
 "Panning" on TouchWiz 4.0 allows users to scroll through home screens by moving the device from side to side.